-It is essential, before I go any further, in order to have any sort of successful photograph of yourself, you really need to purchase or borrow a tripod.
-There is no use in simply relying on hand-holding or placing your camera on the table top or the back of the lounge chair.
+It is essential, before I go any further, in order to have any sort of successful photograph of yourself, you really need to purchase or borrow a tripod or selfie-stick.
+There is no use in simply relying on hand-holding or placing your camera on the tabletop or the back of the lounge chair.

-It is very important that you choose your background and props wisely and if you are shooting indoors, try not to use on-camera flash, but set up in a well lit room or by the light of an open window or doorway.
+It is very important that you choose your background and props wisely and if you are shooting indoors, try not to have an open window directly in the shot behind you or you will turn out too dark.
+On-camera flash may help but don't have it too close to your face because of blow-outs.
+It's best to set up in a well-lit room or by the light of an open window or doorway.
 On-camera flash can produce very harsh shadows behind you and also can give your facial features a washed out appearance.

 Many cameras operate differently and you will have to fiddle about with the settings until you get them right.
-If you are using your camera on auto, set it to portrait mode, or at least and try that first.
+If you are using your camera on auto, set it to portrait mode.

-You will probably need to set the camera on timer, to allow yourself plenty of time (about 12 seconds) to get into position for your shots.
+You will probably need to set the camera on timer, to allow yourself plenty of time (about 10 or 12 seconds) to get into position for your shots.

-Taking your own photograph is also good therapy and a good self portrait will also make you like yourself better, but you have to work at it.
-Fill the scene with you and with whatever it is you want to display, but make sure your backgrounds are clear of any bright areas or distractive elements and with you being the focal point, make sure too that your face and in particular your eyes are sharp and in clear focus.
+Taking your own photograph is also good therapy and a good self-portrait will also make you like yourself better, but you have to work at it.
+Fill the scene with you and with whatever it is you want to display, but make sure your backgrounds are clear of any bright areas or distractive elements and with you being the focal point, make sure too that your face and in particular your eyes are looking at the lens and that the photos are sharp and in clear focus.
 Above all else, have fun doing it.